 How are buildings, structures, objects, districts, and sites evaluated?

 Buildings, structures, objects, districts, and sites are evaluated for significance based on criteria outlined by the National Register of Historic Places, which is administered by the National Park Service.
 The California Register criteria for evaluating significance are very similar to the National Register.
 National Register criteria are also used to evaluate and designate local Article 10 Landmarks and Historic Districts.

 Does the Planning Department nominate buildings for formal designation?

-No. The Planning Department conducts historic and cultural resource surveys to identify significant properties, but the Planning Code does not allow the Department to initiate official designation of resources.
+No. The Planning Department conducts historic and cultural resource surveys to identify significant properties, but the Planning Code does not allow the Planning Department to initiate official designation of resources for listing in Article 10 or 11.
 Official designations may only be initiated by the Historic Preservation Commission, the Planning Commission, the Board of Supervisors, or the Arts Commission.
-Property owners can also apply for official designation at their own discretion.
-Official designations bestow distinction upon individual buildings and districts and allow property owners to leverage benefits such as economic incentives.
+Property owners and community members can also apply for official designation or nominate properties at their own discretion.

 How will San Francisco’s communities benefit from SF Survey?

 Inclusion within SF Survey will provide recognition for communities and neighborhoods within San Francisco.
 The findings of SF Survey will result in clearer environmental and project review and provide the foundation for future cultural heritage strategies.
 Properties determined as eligible for listing on local, state, and federal historic registers may qualify to apply for preservation incentives.